thomashkolbe/8080_Home_Computer/README.md

 # 8080_Home_Computer
 Home computer with video &amp; sound using an 8080 or 8085 single board computer.
 The computer runs NASCOM BASIC version 4.7 with great extensions created by Grant Searle and Leonardo Miliani, which I have ported from the Z80 to the 8080 CPU.
+This is a hobby project I created to relax a bit from work.

 ![Photo of the entire setup](pics/8080_Home_Computer.jpg)